 These calendars served a variety of purposes both practical and sacred.
 They were used in astronomical calculations, recording important events, the reigns of rulers and their conquests and also in divination.

 NB: specialists say “Maya calendar” and not “Mayan calendar” (see: 10 red-flags for spotting an unreliable online resources).

 - Further resources

 In the late 19th century, Ernst Forstemann worked out how the Maya marked time.
-They used what is now known as the calendar round which is made up of 3 interlocking cycles.
-A cycle of 20 names, a cycle of 13 numbers (which forms the 260 day sacred calendar) and a 365 days solar year.
+The Maya used what is now known as the calendar round which is made up of 3 interlocking cycles.
+A cycle of 20 names, a cycle of 13 numbers (which forms the 260-day sacred calendar) and a 365 days solar year.
 52 years will pass until the three cycles line up again.

 Notice that the Maya did not have numbers like ours, they only had three digits; a dot standing for ‘one’, a bar standing for ‘five’ and a shell for ‘zero’ (see Maya numerical system)

 For example: 4 would be 4 dots, 5 would be 1 bar, 10 would be 2 bars and 13 would be 2 bars and 3 dots.

 This contained 19 ‘months’ – 18 months of 20 days and a closing month of 5 days (Wayeb).